If an object's Toughness is reduced below -5 by a Drain Toughness effect, then that object is Destroyed.

 Communication bought as Equipment requires a Move Action when used during combat and is subject to the same GM fiat as all Equipment.
 It may not be Subtle or Selective.

 Communication bought as a Power or Device can be used as a Free Action during combat and may be Subtle and/or Selective.
 GM fiat against it is worth a Hero Point.

-Temporal Limbo: This HQ Feature from The Book of Magic is explicitly banned.
+The following HQ Feature from Book of Magic is explicitly banned: Temporal Limbo.